Domino tilings of three-dimensional cylinders: regularity of hamiltonian disks: Hamiltonian disks

 \section{Hamiltonian disks}

-In this section, we highlight some advantages of utilizing hamiltonian disks and establish two technical lemmas.
+In this section, we present the advantages of using hamiltonian disks and establish two technical lemmas.
 The following lemma demonstrates that the relative position between two dominoes that do not respect a cycle must satisfy certain properties.

 \begin{lemma} Let $\D$ be a disk with a hamiltonian cycle $\gamma=(s_1, s_2, \ldots, s_{|\D|})$.
 Consider two dominoes $\tilde{d}=s_i \cup s_j$ and $d=s_k \cup s_l$ that do not respect $\gamma$.
 Suppose that $l-k \geq 5$.
 If $i < k < j < l$ (resp. $k < j < l < i$) then $\max\{ k-i,l-j \} \geq 3$ (resp. $\max\{ j-k,i-l \} \geq 3$). \end{lemma}